 The duration of a course of Chinese herbs varies according to the nature of the complaint and the patient’s general lifestyle and state of health.
-Melissa will develop a treatment plan specific to your needs.
+We will develop a treatment plan specific to your needs.

-Chinese medicinal herbs are safest when prescribed by a trained herbalist.
+Chinese medicinal herbs are best prescribed by a trained herbalist.
 Herbalists undergo in depth training regarding appropriate dosages and combinations of single herbs in order to create a formula that suits you.
 Herbal ingredients are selected from trustworthy companies that are certified as having Good Manufacturing Practices (GMP), and testing for heavy metals, pesticides and herbicides.